Workshopshed/Spiders/README.md

 ![Smoke Control](SmokeControl.png)

-## Pulse Counting
+### Code
 The code example PulseCounter.py shows how you can do a very rough frequency check by counting the number of pulses in a fixed period.
 For this project it was about determining if a mains voltage was present or not.

+This is then used in SmokeController.py which is a more complete example.

+## Lights Controller
+A second circuit was created to control the LED effects.
+This randomly flashes the LEDs once triggered by the motion sensor.